 DESN 493.
 PORTFOLIO PRACTICE.
 2 Credits.
+Pre-requisites: DESN 393.

 This course is the last in a three course portfolio sequence that provides a scaffolded approach to student portfolio development.
 Students continue to develop career-ready portfolios and apply for jobs and internships.
 Students share portfolios in a showcase event spring quarter.
-This course may be repeated.